 We use MyMathTest, which is a powerful online tool.
 MyMathTest continuously assesses student performance and activity and, using data and analytics, personalizes content to reinforce concepts that target each student’s strengths and weaknesses.
 MyMathTest uses adaptive learning which makes studying more efficient and individualized for each student.
 This ensures that students don’t spend time covering material they have already mastered and allows for students to stay on track to continue to progress and meet their goals.

-At the end of the six weeks, or when the student feels prepared to do so, our participants are able to take the NAU Math Placement Test in an attempt to challenge and increase their previous placement.
+At the end of the six weeks, or when the student feels prepared to do so, those seeking to improve placement can take the NAU Math Placement Test in an attempt to challenge and increase their previous placement.
 Additionally, students enrolled in the program will continue to have access to review for the duration of the summer, even after taking the test!

-Do I have to be in Flagstaff to participate in the program?
+Do I have to be in Flagstaff to participate?
 Accordion Closed